MicrosoftDocs/PowerShell-Docs/gallery/concepts/module-psedition-support.md

 > [!NOTE]
 > Once a module manifest is specified with the CompatiblePSEditions key, it can not be imported on
-> lower versions of PowerShell.
+> PowerShell versions 4 and below.

 ```powershell
 New-ModuleManifest -Path .\TestModuleWithEdition.psd1 -CompatiblePSEditions Desktop,Core -PowerShellVersion 5.1